Lamium (Dead Nettle) Growth and Care Guide

 Golden Anniversary offers a completely different look, making it an excellent contrast plant in mixed shade plantings.
 Its chartreuse to golden-yellow foliage glows in partial shade and provides color even when the plant is not in bloom.
 Soft lavender flowers appear above the foliage, adding gentle contrast without overpowering the leaves.
 Compared to silver-leaf varieties, Golden Anniversary is especially effective at warming up shaded areas and pairs beautifully with darker greens, hostas, and ferns for a layered, intentional design.

-How to Grow & Care For Lamium
+How to Grow and Care For Lamium

 Planting Lamium